 How to use a uv lockfile for reproducible Python environments

-A lockfile pins every dependency to an exact version so your Python project installs identically on every machine and every deployment.
-This guide shows how to create, commit, refresh, and troubleshoot uv’s uv.lock, and how to wire it into CI and Docker without silent drift.
+Commit uv.lock to version control.
+It records the exact version and hash of every package your project depends on, including transitive dependencies, so uv installs the identical tree on every machine and every deployment.
+This guide shows how to create, commit, refresh, and troubleshoot the lockfile, and how to wire it into CI and Docker without silent drift.

 Create your first lockfile